CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 &nbsp;
 &nbsp;
 &nbsp;
-Once you are logged in into your SD Desktop workspace you can import encrypted data stored in SD Connect:
+Once you are logged in into your SD Desktop private workspace you can import encrypted data stored in SD Connect:

 * **Open SD Connect Downloader client** (link available on the Desktop...bit confusing :-) )